carabella00/cmssw/README.md

 .x L1TrackNtuplePlot.C("TTbar_PU200_hybrid")
 ```

+(You can make similar plots for the tracks available before the track fit or before duplicate removal by disabling these algos.
+To do this, edit FPGAConstants.hh, setting fakefit=true and/or RemovalType="").

 If running stand-alone, to make efficiency and resolution plots (that compare the integer based emulation to the floating point algorithm), set "writeResEff=true" in FPGAConstants.h to write a .txt file with the info,
 and process it using macros in TrackFindingTracklet/test/PlotMacros/ .
 Warning: the efficiency isn't defined in the standard way.